jpegleg/squirrel-tactix/README.md

 An Actix API microservice that uses Diesel Postgresql.

+Runs as a cloud-native microservice or the rust binary can be run however.

+If we are running it in a VM, we could put it behind HAProxy, for example.

 ## headers logged, pass UUID or transaction id in header for correlation

 ```